sakaicontrib/bbb-tool/README.rst

 =============
 You need:

-	1. A server running Sakai 2.5+ with entitybroker 1.3.9+
+	1. A server running Sakai 2.5+
-	2. A BigBlueButton 0.8-beta-4 (or later) server running on a separate server (not on the same server as your Sakai site)
+	2. A BigBlueButton 0.8 (or later) server running on a separate server (not on the same server as your Sakai site)

 Blindside Networks provides you a test BigBlueButton server for testing this plugin.
 To use this test server, just accept the default settings when configuring the activity module.
 The default settings are